electraone/datafiles/manual/src/developers/nightly.md

 - Call Lua functions only when pad's on or off value is defined.
 - Improve Lua script garbage collection.
 Memory is now freed automatically.
 - Lower memory requirements of Lua function storage.
+- Fix issue of backlight going completely dark on hw 2.4

 ## 2.1.3b